 Quick Tips for Canteen Cups

 “Necessity is the mother of invention.”
 This old maxim is especially true as it relates to metal canteen cups.
-Invented over a hundred years ago just prior to WWI and still in use today, mostly by civilians.
+Invented over a hundred years ago just prior to WWI, the military canteen cup is still in use today, mostly by civilians.
 The U.S. Army’s use of Meal, Ready to Eat (MRE) rations, prepackaged water, and other changes has reduced the need for a separate canteen cup.

 Historic Wartime Origins